SaintSauce/recreation-of-doom/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What you need to install the software and how to install them:

 - CMake (Version 3.10 or higher)
 - A C compiler (GCC, Clang, etc.)